DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 Path tracing is the core part of the rendering process and is implemented by a compute shader that runs one thread for each screen pixel.
 It starts from positions defined by the G-buffer and traces a given number of light paths through the scene, each path performing a given number of bounces.
-For each bounce, the shader traces a ray towards the light source and compute its contribution.
+For each bounce, the shader traces a ray towards the light source and computes its contribution.
 It then selects a random direction at the shading point using the cosine-weighted hemispherical distribution, casts a ray in this direction and repeats the process at the new location.